ganeshsetty/CarND-Vehicle-Detection/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+i) To get good testscore using SVM classifier, tuned for hog parameters,choosen color space YCrCb.Getting higher score of approx 99% was not an issue with the amount of trainining images, but using HOG+SVM resulted in number of false positives but with post processing using heatmap thresholding improved the accuracy in car detection in almost throughout the project_video.Very rarely observed window image of lane under shadow was shown as detected car.Also acheiving real time detection may need high end image processors like hardware coprocessors.

+ii) To have robust detection under varoius road light coditions, more training dataset will improve in classification.
+The use of DNN will improve robustness in detection.
+The hog subsampling technique helped in fast search but still needed improvement.
+The search can be improved further by adaptively limiting ROI by knowing the cars detected areas of previous frames.